astorDev/horology/flutter/docs/custom-cupertino.md

 );
 ```

-One more cherry on top is how we render the picker date, including showing "Today" for current date:
+One more cherry on top is how we render the picker date, including showing "Today" for the current date:

 ```dart
 var localization = CupertinoLocalizations.of(context);